rsvim/rsvim.github.io/README.md

 - [`prettier`](https://prettier.io/)

-To sync API docs from [rsvim](https://github.com/rsvim/rsvim), use ["Auto Generate API Docs"](https://github.com/rsvim/rsvim.github.io/actions) github action.
+To sync API docs from [rsvim](https://github.com/rsvim/rsvim), please follow below steps:

+1. Clone the `rsvim` repo and place it with _this_ repo under the same directory.
+2. Run `npm install -g typedoc` to install `typedoc` command.
+3. Run `npm install` to install all dependencies.
+4. Run `./gendoc.sh` scripts to sync all API docs.

 To configure the Search index, please go to [Doc Search](https://docsearch.algolia.com/).